To Parents and 8th Grade Math Teachers,

 The push for Algebra I at the middle school level creates an interesting challenge for the math department at St. Teresa’s Academy.
 With approximately forty feeder schools, the scope and sequence of middle school Algebra varies widely both with respect to curriculum content and the use of technology.

 - With the exception of a few “no calculator” topics, students will be allowed to use a calculator in their math classes.
 A minimum of a scientific calculator is required for all students and a graphing calculator is recommended for advanced students.
 We recommend the TI 84+.

-At St. Teresa’s, it is our goal to start all freshmen with a curriculum appropriate to their ability and math experience.
-In order to provide a more rigorous long term program, we in general do not recommend a freshman with strong math ability to start in (regular) Geometry instead of Advanced Algebra I / Algebra II.
-This allows the student to enter the Advanced/Honors/AP Calculus math track.
+At St. Teresa’s, our goal is to start all freshmen with a curriculum appropriate to their ability and math experience.
+To provide a more rigorous long-term program, we in general do not recommend a freshman with strong math ability to start in (regular) Geometry instead of Advanced Algebra I. This allows the student to enter the Advanced/Honors/AP Calculus math track.

 We hope you find the provided material helpful.
-If you have any questions, please direct them to Jo Weller, Math Department chair, at email@example.com or Belinda Toma firstname.lastname@example.org.
+If you have any questions, please direct them to one of our Math Department co-chairs: Mary Fisher email@example.com or Belinda Toma firstname.lastname@example.org.